 Paul’s ornithological interests still revolve primarily around the British, Indian subcontinent and Chinese avifaunas.
-He is a keen sound recordist and his huge collection of recordings from the Indian subcontinent are even now being incorporated into a soon to be published (hopefully) CD of the region’s bird vocalizations.
+He is a keen sound recordist and his huge collection of recordings from the Indian subcontinent are even now being incorporated into a soon to be published (hopefully) CD of the region’s bird vocalisations.

-- China: Cranes in Winter (January 2018)
+- China: The Southeast in Winter (January 2022)

-- China: Yunnan (March 2018)
+- China: Yunnan Province (March 2022)

-- Bhutan (March 2018)
+- Bhutan (March 2022)

-- China: Sichuan (May 2018)
+- China: Sichuan (May 2022)

 - China: Snow Leopard in Qinghai (September 2022)